 If you have an ecommerce business that sells health products targeted to senior citizens, your entire website design, starting from the domain name itself, could be laser targeted to the audience.
 Without getting trapped into listing stereotypes of this audience, here are some of the potential features of your website:

 - You could use a larger font-size, as statistically this audience would demonstrate a greater likelihood of having poorer eyesight.

-- You could stamp symbols of certifications all over the website, to build the credibility necessary for selling health related products.
+- You could stamp symbols of certification, to build the credibility necessary for selling health-related products.